-Join Morten Rand-Hendriksen for an in-depth discussion in this video Experimentation through image filters, part of Responsive Web Design in the Browser.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Experimentation through image filters, part of Learning Responsive Web Design in the Browser.

 - [Voiceover] Advanced CSS has started moving beyond…merely styling and transforming containers…to changing the appearance and behavior…of the contents within those containers.…One such example that will become more and more prevalent…in the next while is the filter property.…Filter allows us to augment the output of elements…before they are rendered in the browser by applying…filters you typically expect to see in an image editor.…Blur, contrast, drop shadow, grayscale opacity,…sepia, and other options.…These filters can be applied to images,…backgrounds, and borders.…